sct/overseerr/README.md

 - User profiles.
 - User settings page (to give users the ability to modify their Overseerr experience to their liking).
-- 4K requests (Includes multi-radarr/sonarr management for media)
+- Local user system (for those who don't use Plex).

 ## Planned Features

 - More notification types.
 - Issues system.
 This will allow users to report issues with content on your media server.
-- Local user system (for those who don't use Plex).
-- Compatibility APIs (to work with existing tools in your system).
+- And a ton more!
+Check out our [issue tracker](https://github.com/sct/overseerr/issues) to see what features people have already requested.

 ## Getting Started